justinleetyler/justinleetyler.github.io/devotions.md

 ¶ The Benediction

-May we tend this fire always; ever vigilant and courageous.

-   -or -

 Live simply, expect little, give much.
 Fill your life with love, scatter  sunshine.
 Forget self.
 Think of others, and do as you would be done by.